 Is there a connection between the sacred site of Indian burial and a haunted penitentiary, or, is the prison simply haunted by its own vicious past?

 It is very difficult to investigate such questions.
-The paranormal reseacher is dealing with a “hidden” reality.
+The paranormal researcher is dealing with a “hidden” reality.
 Even when researched in controlled laboratory conditions, the cause of paranormal activity is elusive and experimenters can only identify patterns and correlations.
 There seems to be a connection between sacred sites and the paranormal but it can be almost impossible to establish what is causing the weirdness.
 For example, there could be a third or intervening variable.

 It might not be the spirits of ancient Americans but something about the site itself; the presence of leftover magic or perhaps some kind of environmental factor that makes such places into power spots and portals to otherworldly realms.
-These places might play host to all kinds of energies and entities, where good or evil can exist in abundance.
+These places might play host to all kinds of energies and entities, where either good or evil can exist in abundance.

 Hauntings and Poltergeists in Ontario, Canada